What is travel demand modeling?

 Travel demand models use current travel behavior to predict future travel patterns from a sample of travel behavior data.
 As you might expect, models are critical tools for planners and engineers who use them to forecast the transportation needs of the communities they serve.
 They also help transportation professionals assess the pros and cons of different options for meeting those needs.

-However, travel demand models are only as accurate as their input data.
+Travel demand models — and transportation models in general— are only as accurate as their input data.
 Without an accurate understanding of real-world conditions today, planners and engineers cannot predict future demand.

 Creating travel demand models